SachinRaghuvanshi2003/SachinRaghuvanshi2003/README.md

 - 👋 Hi, I’m @SachinRaghuvanshi2003
-- 👀 I’m interested in Coding and Management
+- 👀 I’m interested in Coding and Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on decent ML projects.
 - 📫 You can contact me at:
          E-mail: sachinrghvnsh@gmail.com